OccultParrot/Tomogatch.ai/README.md

 ## **Future Enhancements**

 - **Gamification**: Introduce more interactions like toys, rewards, and challenges.
-- **Advanced Memory Management**: Implement smarter AI with enhanced memory capabilities.
+- **Advanced Memory Management**: Implement more uses of various AI models with enhanced memory and capabilities.
 - **Push Notifications**: Alert users when the pet needs attention.
 - **Mobile App**: Expand the application to mobile platforms.